fortran-lang/fortran-lang.org/_posts/2022-05-06-Fortran-Newsletter-May-2022.md

 layout: post
 title: "Fortran newsletter: May 2022"
 category: newsletter
-author: Milan Curcic, Alexis Perry-Holby
+author: Milan Curcic, Alexis Perry-Holby, Giannis Nikiteas
 ---

 Welcome to the May edition of the monthly Fortran newsletter.